kotlarmilos/runtime/src/mono/sample/Android-NativeAOT/README.md

 ### Performance measurements

 Collect data on startup time, SOD, and build time for both HelloWorld and Xamarin SingleView static regstrar apps.
 Validate their functionality to ensure the experiment results are reliable.
+Find a tool for measauring performance of android applications.

 ### .NET 9 tasks